Department and Program Descriptions

 ASIAN LANGUAGES, LITERATURES, AND CULTURES

 Williams is a great place to learn Asian languages and cultures.
 The Department of Asian Languages, Literatures, and Cultures offers four levels of Chinese (Mandarin) and Japanese language courses in addition to courses on Chinese or Japanese literature, linguistics, or cultural studies taught either in English or in the target language.
-Our department welcomes both true beginners who have never learned these language prior to Williams and those who wish to continue their studies in these languages.
+Our department welcomes both true beginners who have never learned these languages prior to Williams and those who wish to continue their studies in these languages.
 Students are strongly encouraged to begin or continue their language study during their first and sophomore years so that they can study abroad in Asia later on and reach the truly advanced level before graduating from Williams.
 The department offers three majors: Chinese, Japanese, and East Asian Languages and Cultures (EALC).
 The EALC major offers more flexibility for students who would like to pursue a major in Chinese studies or Japanese studies.
 It also offers a dual-language option for students who are interested in learning multiple Asian languages.

 Major